Explore the Chihuahuan Desert, move across mountainous terrain, and travel through water-polished canyons on this 8-day desert backpacking expedition.

 On the Texas-Mexico border, students explore the Chihuahuan Desert, crossing rugged mountain ranges and traveling through water-polished canyons.
 At elevations ranging from 2,500 to 7,500 feet, students learn to backpack and camp in both desert and mountainous terrain.
 Expert Instructors help students learn techniques for safe desert travel and environmental preservation, teaching strategies for finding and managing the most vital resource to desert life: water.
 Travelling between these seldom-visited water sources, or “tinajas”, into remote corners of Big Bend State and National Parks, students experience desert life in a way that few others attempt.
 Venturing into the massive canyons and crossing vast and beautiful desert mesas, students reap the rewards of this remote adventure when the brilliant starlit sky illuminates the darkness of the desert night.

-On the scenic cliffs of the Rio Grande overlooking the mountains of Mexico is Black Rocks – a beautiful climbing site in Big Bend Ranch State Park.
+On the scenic cliffs of the Rio Grande, overlooking the mountains of Mexico, is Black Rocks – a beautiful climbing site in Big Bend Ranch State Park.
 Known mostly to locals, this seldom-visited spot gives participants a unique opportunity in back-country rock climbing.
 These 30 to 80 foot cliffs offer a variety of beginner and intermediate climbs that provide an ideal introduction to rock climbing.
-Regardless of a participant’s rock climbing and rappelling background, everyone is sure to find challenge and success as they spend a half day at Black Rocks.
+Regardless of a participant’s rock climbing and rappelling background, everyone is sure to find challenge and success.

 All Outward Bound rock climbing and rappelling experiences are carefully supervised and employ safety systems aligned with national standards.
 During climbing days, participants learn about rock climbing equipment, safety and etiquette, belaying techniques and climbing rescue techniques.
 Encouraged and supported by their group, participants push their perceived limits and expand their comfort zones in a safe, fun and non-competitive environment.

 Service is a cornerstone of every Outward Bound experience.
-From the seemingly small daily acts of service to the environment to the regular tasks of being part of an expeditionary team, students have ample opportunities to experience the value of giving back to the larger community.
-On the expedition, students are encouraged to practice environmental stewardship in the form of Leave No Trace ethics — leaving campsites and trails in better condition than they found them.
-Students also practice regular acts of service for their team by preparing and serving meals, securing drinking water, setting up camp, and giving your crew plenty of support.
+From the seemingly small daily acts of service for the environment to the regular tasks of being part of an expeditionary team, students have ample opportunities to experience the value of giving back to the larger community.
+On the expedition, students are encouraged to practice environmental stewardship in the form of Recreate Responsibly ethics.
+Students also practice regular acts of service for their team by preparing and serving meals, securing drinking water, setting up camp and giving your crew plenty of support.

+At one point during the expedition students are provided a secluded spot to reflect alone, with all the food, skills and supplies they need, and are monitored by staff throughout the experience to maintain safety.
+We call this part of course, Solo.
 The Solo experience provides an important break from the rigors of the expedition and gives students the opportunity to reflect on their Outward Bound experience.
 Many students use this reflection time to make decisions about their future, journal and enjoy the beauty of their surroundings unencumbered by the constant external stimulation of modern life.
 The duration of Solo depends on the course length and type, as well as the competency and preparedness of the student group.
-With all the food, skills and supplies they need, students are given a secluded spot to reflect alone, and are monitored by staff throughout the experience to maintain safety.
-Students find that Solo provokes profound and powerful learning in a short period of time and often becomes one of the most memorable parts of their Outward Bound experience.
+Students find that Solo provokes profound and powerful learning in a short period of time and often becomes one of the most memorable parts of their Outward Bound course.

 High school students will experience a sense of accomplishment as they learn about perseverance (or grit), risk taking, self-identity and self-reliance.
 Students will learn to trust themselves and push themselves harder as they own their choices and advance toward mastery in their skill development.
 Group adversity will teach each student critical thinking skills, collaboration and decision-making.
 They will experience leadership in action as they see their potential become reality while practicing empathy and compassion towards others.